Sammamish Little League Safety Program

 Little League’s Child Protection program - The Little League Child Protection Program seeks to educate children and volunteers in ways to prevent child abusers from becoming involved in the local league.
 A core element of the SLL Safety Program is ensuring all volunteers with access to minors pass a criminal history and background check through the United States Department of Justice National Sex Offender Registry (www.nsopr.gov).
-For this reason, Sammamish Little League requires all volunteers who have direct access to children as part of their volunteer service to register as a volunteer in our Korrio system and pass the criminal background check prior to volunteeting.
-You will find all volunteer programs requiring registration HERE.
+For this reason, Sammamish Little League requires all volunteers who have direct access to children as part of their volunteer service to register as a volunteer and pass the criminal background check prior to volunteeting.
 Learn more about Little League’s Child Protection program HERE.

-Pitch Count Limits by Little League – Little League publishes official regulations and playing rules each year which include setting limits on the number of pitches and/or innings a player may pitch in specified time frames (view 2016 Pitching Rules HERE).
+Pitch Count Limits by Little League – Little League publishes official regulations and playing rules each year which include setting limits on the number of pitches and/or innings a player may pitch in specified time frames (view Pitch Count and Days of Rest Rules HERE).
 Coaches and managers should know these rules well since they are accountable not only to their local league officials but to Little League International for complying with the established limits.

 - Treat the injury and seek professional medical attention without delay as appropriate.
 At all times, an injury should be immediately reported to an SLL coach or manager – even if it’s a coach or manager of another team.